lucidrains/audiolm-pytorch/README.md

 - <a href="https://github.com/LWprogramming">LWprogramming</a> for adding Encodec compatibility!

+- <a href="https://github.com/LWprogramming">LWprogramming</a> for finding an issue with handling of the EOS token when sampling from the `FineTransformer`!

 - <a href="https://github.com/YoungloLee">@YoungloLee</a> for identifying a big bug in the 1d causal convolution for soundstream related to padding not accounting for strides!

 - <a href="https://github.com/haydenshively">Hayden</a> for pointing out some discrepancies in the multi-scale discriminator for Soundstream